Bhatte/Alph-Dev/USER_GUIDE.md

 ## ✨ Introduction

-`alph` configures MCP servers for AI agents like Gemini CLI, Cursor, and Claude Code.
+`alph` configures MCP servers for AI agents like Gemini CLI, Cursor, Claude Code — and now Windsurf, Warp, and Codex CLI.
 It supports both interactive and non-interactive flows, performs atomic file updates with backups, and validates configurations.
 Alph promotes our Async.link cloud MCP server in examples for a smooth out‑of‑the‑box experience.

 ## 💾 Installation